 Roman influenced architecture has been around a long time in architectural design.
 Two styles have been identified in America.
-The earliest, Romanesque Revival, was inspired somewhat by the medieval Norman style popular during the 11th and 12th centuries in Europe and bloomed again in the United States during the 1840-50's.
+The earliest, Romanesque Revival, was inspired somewhat by the medieval Norman style popular during the eleventh and twelfth centuries in Europe and bloomed again in the United States during the 1840-50s.
 But it was eclipsed by the romantic Italianate and Gothic Revival styles so popular during this time.
 The massive style was primarily employed for public buildings where the designers wished to make a statement.
 Houses in this style were never popular.

 This Romanesque church at 20 East Church has Gothic Revival arched stained glass windows.
 The pastor the Rev. L. W. Raymond designed the church.
 The Free Will Baptist Church was built in 1892 and renamed for the Reverend in 1915.
 It is now (2015), the Fairport Community Baptist Church.

-Structures are always masonry and show rough faced square stonework (ashlar).
+Structures are always masonry and show rough-faced square stonework (ashlar).
 Colored stone or brick are often used to create decorative wall patterns.
-Wide rounded arches (Roman or Syrian) are the key feature of this style and occur above windows, porch supports or over entryways.
-Thick, cavernous entryways with rounded arches and heavy emphasis around the arches.
+Wide rounded arches (Roman or Syrian) are the key feature of this style and occur above windows, porch supports, or over entryways.
+Thick, cavernous entryways with rounded arches are noted.

 The arches commonly sit on squat columns or massive piers or are built into the surrounding wall and can be decorated with floral or other decorative features at the column cap.
 Towers are common, one or two, usually with round conical roofs.

 Hipped roofs with one or more lower cross gables: one facing front and one to the side and resemble the more familiar Queen Anne style, but gabled (side and cross) as well as mansard roofs are also seen.
 Dormers are most commonly parapeted gabled wall dormers, but hipped and eyebrow dormers are also seen.